A new mechanism for generating particle number asymmetry through interactions: Two Particle Irreducible Closed Time Path Effective Action

-where $D_{111}=-D_{222}=1$ and the other components are zero.
-We have also taken into account the surface term at the boundary which corresponds to the last term of the action in Eq.\eqref{eq:17}. $T$ and $t_0$ in Eq.\eqref{eq:17} are the upper bound and the lower bound of the time integration, respectively.
-Meanwhile, Eq.\eqref{gam_Q} is obtained from the lowest order of 2PI diagram as shown in Fig.\ref{figure1}.
+In Eq.\eqref{Gamma_2}, the interactions are included in the first term as well as in the second term.
+In the action above, we have also taken into account the surface term at the boundary which corresponds to the last term of Eq.\eqref{eq:17}. $T$ and $t_0$ in Eq.\eqref{eq:17} are the upper bound and the lower bound of the time integration, respectively.